1. Contact the Police Immediately After the Altercation

 2. Be Careful About Providing a Statement to the Police if You Are Already Under Investigation

 Typically, it is unwise to provide a statement to the police if the other party has already reported the incident to law enforcement officials.
 At this point, the police are trying to build a case against you – and, most importantly, to persuade you to confess to committing the assault.
-If a suspect confesses, his or her odds of being acquitted of the charges drop dramatically.
+If a suspect confesses, their odds of being acquitted of the charges drop dramatically.

 In most cases, once the police have taken a statement from the complainant, they will decide to charge you with assault.
 At this stage, volunteering a statement to the police will probably not help your case.
 If you are in this situation, do not make any statements to the police without first consulting an experienced Bucks County criminal defense attorney.

-3. Contact a Qualified Criminal Defense Lawyer Immediately After the Incident
+3. Contact a Lawyer Immediately After the Incident

 4. Preserve All Evidence of the Event